-Boundary Wire Terminals: Where the Boundary Wires connect to the Fence Transmitter in order to complete a continuous loop.
+Boundary Wire Terminals: The terminals where the Boundary Wires connect to the Fence Transmitter in order to complete a continuous loop.

-Loop Indicator Light: Indicates that the Boundary Wire makes a complete loop, enabling the signal to be transmitted.
-Boundary Width Control: Adjusts the width of the Warning and Static Correction Zones.
+Loop Indicator Light: The light that indicates that the Boundary Wire makes a complete loop, enabling the signal to be transmitted.

+Boundary Width Control: The knob that adjusts the width of the Warning and Static Correction Zones.
 Note: Adjusting the knob does not change the level of Static Correction on the Receiver Collar.